Blog

 Christmas Angel on piano

 Festive Season?
-A Gentle Reminder
+A gentle reminder

 As we approach Christmas and the end of another year, we may find tension creeping up in our lives mentally, spiritually, and physically.
 This is not an easy time for everyone.
 There is so much to do, so much to prepare for, and a lot of fretting mixed with reflection, nostalgia, and even depression as we look back on the year fast slipping away from us.
 We may be anticipating family get-togethers or being alone.